Have you ever thought that a wonderful city as Havana was linked to the mafia and organized crime?

 3 Hotel Riviera, Meyer Lansky's favorite modern giant

-The Hotel Riviera, now operated by the Iberostar chain and one of the oldest in the Cuban capital, was the site chosen by the American mobster Meyer Lansky to establish his headquarters in Havana.
+The Hotel Riviera, today operated by the Iberostar chain and one of the oldest in the Cuban capital, was the site chosen by the American mobster Meyer Lansky to establish his headquarters in Havana.

 Its opening was celebrated in December 1957, with a musical performance presented at the Cabaret Copa Room with Ginger Rogers on stage.

-The Riviera hotel has been visited by celebrities from different fields such as Alain Delon, Olga Guillot, Chucho Valdés, Alicia Alonso, the poet Roque Dalton, Rocky Marciano, Kid Chocolate, Gabriel García Márquez, the American Ángela Davis and the first woman cosmonaut Valentina Tereshkova , among others.
+The Riviera hotel has been visited by celebrities from different fields such as Alain Delon, Olga Guillot, Chucho Valdés, Alicia Alonso, the poet Roque Dalton, Rocky Marciano, Kid Chocolate, Gabriel García Márquez, the American Ángela Davis and the first female cosmonaut Valentina Tereshkova , among others.

 The original decoration, which remains intact, is related to the marine environment.
 In the furniture, lamps and on the terrace you can see sea horses, fish, nautical roses, rudders or sailboats.